Quick Takeaways

 Sounds amazing so far, right?
 But let’s not sugarcoat it, programmatic DOOH still has its pain points.
 Here’s what you need to watch out for (and why these problems are already on their way out):

-• Fragmented Standards: Different platforms, different data models, different measurement tools.
-Industry initiatives like OAAA’s OpenDOOH are working to standardize metrics.
+Fragmented Standards: Different platforms, different data models, different measurement tools.

-• Privacy Concerns: Especially in the U.S., the use of mobile data and sensors is under scrutiny.
-Newer anonymous detection technologies are addressing these issues.
+Privacy Concerns: Especially in the U.S., the use of mobile data and sensors is under scrutiny.

-• Limited Inventory: Not all screens are programmatic-ready, though that’s changing fast as media owners upgrade their networks.
+Limited Inventory: Not all screens are programmatic-ready (though that’s changing fast).

-• Measurement Gaps: Offline attribution is still maturing.
+Measurement Gaps: Offline attribution is still maturing.
 “Opportunity-to-see” doesn’t always mean “impact delivered.”
-Advanced computer vision and mobile verification are closing this gap.

 If you’re diving into this space, you’ll want to know who’s setting the pace.
-These are the key players dominating the programmatic DOOH advertising world right now, and the ones you should have on speed dial:
+These are the key players dominating the programmatic out-of-home media world right now, and the ones you should have on speed dial:

 Each has different capabilities, geographies, and strengths.
 The key is finding one that integrates with your broader media stack and audience targeting needs.